apify/apify-docs/docs/robotic_process_automation/tips_and_tricks.md

 ---
 title: Tips and tricks
 description: Learn how to make your automated processes more effective.
-Avoid common RPA pitfalls and improve your processes.
+Avoid common RPA pitfalls, future-proof your programs and improve your processes.
 paths:
     - robotic-process-automation/tips-and-tricks
 ---

 # [](./tips-and-tricks) RPA tips and tricks

-This collection of [robotic process automation]({{@link robotic_process_automation.md}}) (RPA) tips and tricks is a work in progress.
-Here, we aim to collect useful advice on how you can make your automations work smoother and produce fewer errors.
+This collection of [robotic process automation]({{@link robotic_process_automation.md}}) (RPA) tips and tricks aims to help you make your automations work smoother and produce fewer errors.

 ## [](#event-bound-flows) Event-bound flows